AntonDnepr/dom5-arena-map-gen/Readme.md

 ## Changelog
 20/05/2021 - Cave map support
-02/06/2021 - Add mapname change, tweaked text
+02/06/2021 - Add mapname change, tweaked text; Add Holy for magic paths;

 ## Plans for the future versions
-- Add Holy for magic paths;
 - Add sprites to the suggestions (maybe);
 - Mods support;
 - Automate pulling new data for dominions;